-Evaluating Reasonableness AS 2501.11 Review and test management's process.
-In many situations, the auditor assesses the reasonableness of an accounting estimate by performing procedures to test the process used by management to make the estimate.
-The following are procedures the auditor may consider performing when using this approach: a.
-Identify whether there are controls over the preparation of accounting estimates and supporting data that may be useful in the evaluation.
-Issuer A b.
-Identify the sources of data and factors that management used in forming the assumptions, and consider whether such data and factors are relevant, reliable, and sufficient for the purpose based on information gathered in other audit tests.

-AS 2501, Auditing Accounting Estimates Consider whether there are additional key factors or alternative assumptions about the factors. d.
-Evaluate whether the assumptions are consistent with each other, the supporting data, relevant historical data, and industry data. e.
-Analyze historical data used in developing the assumptions to assess whether the data is comparable and consistent with data of the period under audit, and consider whether such data is sufficiently reliable for the purpose. f.
+EVALUATING REASONABLENESS AS 2501.11 Review and test management's process.
+In n situations, the auditor assesses the reasonableness of accounting estimate by performing procedures to test process used by management to make the estimate. following are procedures the auditor may consperforming when using this approach: of an t the The a.
+Identify whether there are controls over the preparation of accounting estimates and suppodata that may be useful in the evaluation. rting Identify the sources of data and factors that management used in forming the assumptions, consider whether such data and factors are relevant, reliable, and sufficient for the purpose based on information gathered in other audit te c.
+Consider whether there are additional key factors or alternative assumptions about the factors. ors d.
+Evaluate whether the assumptions are consisted with each other, the supporting data, relevant historical data, and industry data. ent e.
+Analyze historical data used in developing the assumptions to assess whether the data is comparable and consistent with data of the per under audit, and consider whether such data is sufficiently reliable for the purpose. f.
 Consider whether changes in the business or industry may cause other factors to become significant to the assumptions. g.
-Review available documentation of the assumptions used in developing the accounting estimates and inquire about any other plans, goals, and objectives of the entity, as well as consider their relationship to the assumptions. h.
-Consider using the work of a specialist regarding certain assumptions (AS 1210, Using the Work of a Specialist).
+Review available documentation of the assumptions used in developing the accounting estimates and inquire about any other plans, go and objectives of the entity, as well as consider their relationship to the assumptions. oals,